tensor-compiler/taco/README.md

-The Tensor Algebra Compiler (taco) is a C++ library that compiles linear and tensor algebra expressions to code that operates on sparse and dense tensor formats.
-Tensor formats are repersented by multi-level trees and include common matrix formats such as CSR (Compressed Sparse Rows), CSC (Compressed Sparse Columns), DCSR (Doubly CSR), BCSR (Blocked CSR) and tensor formats such as CSF (Compressed Sparse Fibers).
+The Tensor Algebra Compiler (taco) is a C++ library that computes tensor algebra expressions on sparse and dense tensors.
+It uses novel compiler techniques to get performance competitive hand-optimized kernels in widely used libraries for both tensor algebra and linear algebra.

 TL;DR build taco using cmake.
 Run `taco-tests` in the `bin` directory.

 # Build and test the Tensor Algebra Compiler
 Build taco using CMake 2.8.3 or greater:
 ```
 cd <taco-directory>
 mkdir build